vtex/faststore/packages/gatsby-plugin-cms/README.md

 where `tenant` is your store's account name and `workspace` is the VTEX IO workspace being used.
 Usually you will want to set this option to `master`.

-An example config would be:
+An example config, using storecomponents account, would be:

 ```
 module.exports = {